 Have you got a budding scientist in the house?
-Is your child interested in science or marine science or astronomy?
-We’ve rounded up all the fun science places for kids, science themed classes and camps, events for scientist-wannabes and fun science birthday parties, here’s The Best Places to Discover Science for Kids in Ireland:
+Is your child interested in science or marine biology or astronomy?
+Science for kids can be made incredibly fun, so we’ve rounded up all the best places around Ireland for kids to discover, learn, create and experience some hands-on excitement!

 Science for Kids in Cork

 Schull Planetarium, located in the seaside village of Schull in West Cork, holds Starshows during summer months with special Bank Holiday programmes.
 The show consists of three elements beginning with a short video presentation, then a guided tour of the constellations to be seen at a given time.
 The night sky projected is an accurate representation of the starscape visible at the time of year.
 The final section of the Starshow is the Questions and Answers session.

 Audiences are actively encouraged to participate.
 Each Starshow lasts for approximately 45 minutes.
 It is recommended for over 7s.